 Now that we know about both AC and SIMV modes, the decision becomes which mode to use for a given patient.
 While many folks have their preference and we could argue one over the other all day long until we are both blue in the face, the bottom line is that either mode could work for just about any patient type.
-Here's the general strategy we'll recommend (and we will revisit this idea at the very end when we talk about building out a guideline and putting it all together): if we have a patient already on the vent and all is well, just stick with whichever mode they are working with; if we are starting from scratch or reworking the settings altogether, try what our machine defaults to and then change modes if we need to down the line.
+Here's the general strategy we'll recommend (and we will revisit this idea again at the very end when we talk about building out a guideline and putting it all together): if we have a patient already on the vent and all is well, just stick with whichever mode they are working with; if we are starting from scratch or reworking the settings altogether, try what our machine defaults to and then change modes if we need to down the line.
 That's about as simple as we can make it.
 All that said, there are cases in which one mode may be preferred over another and we will talk about those as they come up.

-AC - assist control; emH2O - centimeters of water; mI - milliliter; OK - alright; PC - pressure control; PIP - peak inspiratory pressure
+AC - assist control, cmH2O - centimeters of water, ml - milliliter, OCD - obsessive-compulsive disorder, OK - alright, PC - pressure control or vs.